AlexGrama7/notion-quick-notes/README.md

    - Copy the "Internal Integration Token"

 2. Configure the application:
+   - The Settings page will appear automatically on first launch
-   - Right-click on the system tray icon and select "Settings"
+   - Or right-click on the system tray icon and select "Settings"
    - Paste your Notion API token and click "Verify Token"
    - Click "Fetch Pages" to see available pages
    - Select a target page and click "Save Selected Page"